 Step 1: Clean

 One of the easiest changes that you can make is simply cleaning your home.
 By dusting as much as possible you can stay on top of dust mites.
 Dust your windows, trims, and rarely used areas to make a quick difference in your home.
 When vacuuming, it is also important to find a vacuum that utilizes a HEPA type filter so that as you are cleaning, you’re not just putting dust right back into the air.
 Another crucial spot is your air ducts.
 Even if you’re home is newer, you may still have construction debris or other pollutants in your ducts that can be harmful to your health.
-If you aren’t sure how to properly clean your air duct system, call your local HVAC expert.
+If you aren’t sure how to properly clean your air duct system, call your the best HVAC company in Anderson.